-Neymar proved he is a top player again – Gasperini
+Neymar Proved He Is A Top Player Again – Gasperini

 PSG produced an incredible late comeback to edge Atalanta 2-1 in the Champions League quarter-finals on Wednesday.

-Neymar set up Marquinhos' equaliser in the 90th minute to cancel out Mario Pasalic's opener, before Eric Maxim Choupo-Moting struck the winner three minutes later.
+Neymar set up Marquinhos' equalizer in the 90th minute to cancel out Mario Pasalic's opener, before Eric Maxim Choupo-Moting struck the winner three minutes later.

 Atalanta head coach Gasperini praised Neymar's performance at the Estadio da Luz in Lisbon.